10 Common Mistakes To Avoid When Self-Publishing Your Non-Fiction Book

 Conclusion

-By creating a well-produced, well-crafted, and professional-looking book, you will immediately show your audience that you have respect for yourself, your readers, and your subject matter.
-All of this will help you build a dedicated audience that will take you and your advice very seriously, and continue to buy and read your publications for a long time to come.
+By creating a well-produced, well-crafted, and professional-looking book, you will immediately show your audience that you respect yourself, your readers, and your subject matter.
+These attributes will also help you build a dedicated audience that will take you and your advice seriously and continue to buy and read your publications.

-2. Did you recognize these mistakes before, or after, you published your book?
+2. Did you recognize these mistakes before or after publishing your book?
 What did you do then?

 About Joseph C. Kunz, Jr.